Immigration for Individuals

 Express Entry

-Immigration, Refugees and Citizenship Canada (IRCC) launched Express Entry in early 2015, where prospective immigrants will first be required to complete an online form to express their interest in becoming a permanent resident of Canada.
+Immigration, Refugees and Citizenship Canada (IRCC) launched Express Entry in early 2015, where prospective immigrants are required to complete an online form to express their interest in becoming a permanent resident of Canada as long as they qualify under one of the qualifying streams.
 Registration with Express Entry is not an application for permanent residence, but rather an indication of an individual’s interest to become a candidate for Canadian permanent residence.

 Federal Skilled Worker